python/cpython/Doc/library/sqlite3.rst

 Using the connection as a context manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:class:`Connection` objects can be used as context managers that automatically commit or rollback open transactions when leaving the body of the context manager.
+A :class:`Connection` object can be used as a context manager that automatically commit or rollback open transactions when leaving the body of the context manager.
 If the body of the :keyword:`with` statement finishes without exceptions, the transaction is committed.
 If this commit fails,